 Bake the loaf for about 45 minutes or until nicely browned.

 Allow the loaf to cool to room temperature before cutting into it.
-The gluten-free bread will be quite gummy if you cut into it before it is totally cooled.
+The gluten-free artisan bread will be quite gummy if you cut into it before it is totally cooled.
 Using a sharp serrated Bread Knife is the best for cutting this loaf.

 If you don’t finish the loaf in one or two days, wrap it well and freeze it for another time.

-It also makes wonderful toast the next morning, and you can use up the remaining dough over the next 5 days (if you used egg whites), or 10 days (if you only used water).
+This gluten-free artisan bread also makes wonderful toast the next morning, and you can use up the remaining dough over the next 5 days (if you used egg whites), or 10 days (if you only used water).

 See also our Gluten-Free Frequently-Asked Questions.